pokepark/PokemonRaidBot/README.md

 To enable raid announcements as images set `RAID_PICTURE` to true and set the url in `RAID_PICTURE_URL` to the location of raidpicture.php.

-You also need to get the Pokemon sprites from known sources and put them in either the images/pokemon/ or the images/pokemon_REPO-OWNER/ folder.
+You also need to get the Pokemon sprites from known sources and put them in either images/pokemon/ or the images/pokemon_REPO-OWNER/ folder.
+The images/pokemon/ directory needs to be created manually, the images/pokemon_REPO-OWNER/ folders will be created automatically when by running the special download script mentioned below.

+Pokemon Icons / Sprites:
 Link: https://github.com/PokeMiners/pogo_assets/tree/master/Images/Pokemon%20-%20256x256
 Link: https://github.com/ZeChrales/PogoAssets/tree/master/pokemon_icons